lamhq/tech-notes/pages/devops/aws/7-security/4-infrastructure-protection/7-aws-waf.md

-# AWS WAF
+# AWS Web Application Firewall

 ## Overview

-AWS WAF is a web application firewall that lets you monitor HTTP/HTTPS requests that are forwarded to Amazon CloudFront or an Application Load Balancer.
+AWS Web Application Firewall (WAF) is a web application firewall that lets you **monitor HTTP/HTTPS requests** that are forwarded to **Amazon CloudFront or Application Load Balancer**.

 WAF can block:
 - **layer 7** DDoS attacks
 - SQL injections
 - cross-site scripting.
 - access to specific countries or IP addresses

-WAF also lets you control access to your content.

 You can use AWS WAF to create custom rules that block common attack patterns (SQL injection, cross-site scripting) and application specific.
 It does this by using a [web access control list (ACL)](https://docs.aws.amazon.com/waf/latest/developerguide/web-acl.html) to protect your AWS resources.